Achievable logoAchievable logo

 Media programs

-Securities can be offered to investors personally (in a conversation or in a letter), or through various media programs.
-The USA covers how jurisdiction applies to securities offers made through the media, including radio broadcasts, TV shows, electronic (internet) communications, and publications (newspapers and magazines).
-In general, jurisdiction is only provided to the state where the media program originated.
-Let’s go through a few examples.
+Securities can be offered to investors personally (for example, in a conversation or in a letter) or through various media programs.
+The USA explains how jurisdiction applies to offers made through media, including radio broadcasts, TV shows, electronic (internet) communications, and publications (newspapers and magazines).
+In general, jurisdiction is given only to the state where the media program originated.
+Here are a few examples.

-A radio broadcast originates in the state of Florida, and is broadcast to 10 other southeastern US states.
+A radio broadcast originates in the state of Florida and is broadcast to 10 other southeastern US states.
 A securities offering is made in a commercial.
-In this scenario, only the state administrator of Florida would obtain jurisdiction over the offer.
+In this scenario, only the state administrator of Florida would have jurisdiction over the offer.

 *Essentially, the same would apply to shows on the internet (e.g. YouTube).
 Only the state where the show is being broadcast from has jurisdiction.

-A newspaper is published in Wyoming, and is additionally circulated in both Dakotas and Montana.
+A newspaper is published in Wyoming and is additionally circulated in both Dakotas and Montana.
 An offer of a private placement is made in the newspaper.
-In this scenario, only the state administrator of Wyoming would obtain jurisdiction over the offer.
+In this scenario, only the state administrator of Wyoming would have jurisdiction over the offer.

 There is one caveat to the newspaper rule.
 If more than 2/3 (66%) of the newspaper is circulated outside of the publishing state, that state doesn’t have jurisdiction either.
 Essentially, no state administrator retains jurisdiction in this scenario.